-- The aggrieved student should schedule an appointment with the instructor and openly discuss the problem. - If a satisfactory resolution is not achieved, the student may confer with the Department Chair or Dean, who will review the student grievance. - If the grievance has not been successfully cleared at this time, the student may request the Department Chair or Dean to refer the matter to the Vice President for Academic Affairs. - If a satisfactory resolution is not achieved, the Vice President for Academic Affairs will refer the matter to the Academic Policies Council for the specific purpose of hearing a student academic grievance.
+- The aggrieved student should schedule an appointment with the instructor and openly discuss the problem. - If a satisfactory resolution is not achieved, the student may confer with the School Dean who will review the student grievance. - If the grievance has not been successfully cleared at this time, the student may request the School Dean to refer the matter to the Vice President for Academic Affairs. - If a satisfactory resolution is not achieved, the Vice President for Academic Affairs will refer the matter to APC for the specific purpose of hearing a student academic grievance.